(Added at v1.3)

 - The Base to Top-Shadow tool calculates the height of a structure by measuring from the base of the structure to the top of the structure's shadow on the ground.
 The point in the shadow must represent a point on the structure that is perpendicular to the base.

-- Clicking the settings icon allows you to access the Measure 3D check box on the image services that support 3D measurement.
+- Clicking the settings button allows you to access the Measure 3D check box on the image services that support 3D measurement.
 You can use the Area and Perimeter, Centroid, and the height measurement tools in 3D mode.
-When the 3D mode is selected, it will use the DEM to refine the calculation.
+When 3D mode is selected, it will use the DEM to refine the calculation.